metacpan/metacpan-cpan-extracted/distros/A/AsposeCellsCloud-CellsApi/README.md

 - Fetch the required shape from worksheet.
 - Leverage the power of named ranges.

-## Enhancements in Version 20.10
+## Enhancements in Version 20.11

-- Support to upload large file.
-- Enhancement for post sparkline group API.
+- Support Aspose.Cells Cloud for Docker.

 ## Read & Write Spreadsheet Formats